avolkov1/docker-headless-vnc-container/README.md

 See the [**changelog.md**](./changelog.md).

 ## Usage
+The Ubuntu XFCE image has been updated to work with nvidia-docker:

+    nvidia-docker run --rm -d -p 5901:5901 -p 6901:6901 docker-headless-vnc-container

 The usage is for all provide images **similar**, for instance see following the usage of the `consol/centos-xfce-vnc` image:

 Run command with mapping to local port `5901` (vnc protocol) and `6901` (vnc web access):